MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-transfers-in-planning.md

  ![](../ApplicationDesign/media/nav_app_supply_planning_7_transfers8.png "NAV\_APP\_supply\_planning\_7\_transfers8")

 ## Changing Quantity in a Transfer Chain
  In the following example, the starting point is a balanced situation with a transfer chain supplying a sales order of 27 on location RED with a corresponding purchase order on location BLUE, transferred via location PINK.
-Therefore, apart from sales and purchase, there are two transfer orders: BLUE\-PINK and PINK\-RED.
+Therefore, apart from sales and purchase, there are two transfer orders: BLUE-PINK and PINK-RED.

  ![](../ApplicationDesign/media/nav_app_supply_planning_7_transfers9.png "NAV\_APP\_supply\_planning\_7\_transfers9")